Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Charlie Morton (5-3) for his ninth start of the season.
+- The Braves will send Spencer Strider (4-1) to the mound for his 10th start this season.

 |Opponent